idec-teams/2023_Evolution_Suisse/docs/project/results.md

 ## Disruption of CERK1-AvrPtoB interaction using TRUST-rY2H

 The TRUST-rY2H is ready.
-Now it’s time to use it to achieve our goal, disrupting CERK1-AvrPtoB interaction.
+Now it’s time to use it to achieve our goal, disrupting the CERK1-AvrPtoB interaction.

 **Aim:** Use TRUST-rY2H to disrupt CERK1-AvrPtoB interaction.